stable-packages/store/README.md

 The same goes for functional style.

-The best practice is mutate the object instead of replacing it.
+The best practice is mutating the object instead of replacing it.
 Using the functional style as an example:

 ```ts